callstack/linaria/docs/API.md

 # API

 Linaria exposes a core `css` method alongside with small, but just enough amount of helpers.
-Inside `linaria` module you can find following methods:
+Inside `@linaria/core` module you can find following methods:

 ## Client APIs